player

 Benefits of Application Portfolio Management

 But first, what is APM?
-APM or Application Portfolio Management is a practice that emerged in companies with mid to large-size information technology organizations since the 1990s.
+APM, or application portfolio management, has emerged in companies with mid- to large-size information technology organizations since the 1990s.

 Application portfolio management (APM) is a framework for managing enterprise IT software applications and software-based services.
 APM provides managers with an inventory of the company's software applications and metrics to illustrate the business benefits of each application.